nishizumi-maho/nishizumi-setups-sync/README.md

 * **Sync Destination Folder (copy to)** – destination folder name in each car directory (default `Example Destination`).
 The `Data packs` subfolder is synced automatically.
 Name only.
+* **Collect Folder Name from Destination** – if this folder exists inside the destination, its contents are moved back into the source before syncing and the original folder is removed.
 * **Driver Folders** – sync setups to a common folder and optionally to each driver’s personal folder.
 * **Use Garage61 API for drivers** – when enabled, the driver list is fetched